Corporate Sustainability Due Diligence Directive

 - a code of conduct

-- processes for implementing due diligence/ verifying compliance with code of conduct (Art.
+- processes for implementing due diligence/ verifying compliance with their code of conduct (Art.
 7).

 - implementing an action plan (possibly through an industry/ multi-stakeholder initiative)